Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 SaaS pricing pages are designed to look cheap.
 Five line-items they don’t put in 24-pt type:

-2. DRM upcharges.
-Brightcove charges per-minute for Fairplay/Widevine.
+3. DRM upcharges.
+Brightcove and others charge for Fairplay/Widevine handling.
 At enterprise scale this can add 15–25% to your bill.

 4. Latency floor.
-Mux, Cloudflare Stream, Vimeo all floor at 2–4 s.
+Mux, Cloudflare Stream, and Vimeo all floor at 2–4 s for live.
 You can’t buy your way under that without WebRTC add-ons that change the pricing model entirely.

 5. Feature blockers.
-Custom thumbnails, geofencing rules, watermark overlays, server-side ad insertion, real-time captions — many SaaS roadmaps don’t support these or charge a separate enterprise add-on.
-The frustration cost is real.
+Custom thumbnails, geofencing rules, watermark overlays, server-side ad insertion, real-time captions.
+Many SaaS roadmaps don’t support these or gate them behind a separate enterprise add-on.

 Hidden costs in custom builds that wreck the year-one budget